mild-blue/opentiny/modules/tinymce/README.md

 Build tasks
 ------------
 `grunt`
-Lints, compiles, minifies and creates release packages for TinyMCE.
+Lints, compiles, minifies and creates release packages for OpenTiny.
 This will produce the production ready packages.

 `grunt start`
 Starts a webpack-dev-server that compiles the core, themes, plugins and all demos.
 Go to `localhost:3000` for a list of links to all the demo pages.